MuhammadSulaiman001/prolog-lab/Lecture3.md

 ### LECTURE2 REVISITED: [Issue #2](/../../issues/2)

-Exercise1:
+## Exercise 1:

-The term in Fibonacci Series is defined as the sum of the previous 2 terms' values, i.e 1,1,2,3,5,8,13,..
+The term in Fibonacci Series is defined as the sum of the previous 2 terms' values, i.e: `1,1,2,3,5,8,13,...`

-Define fib/2, where the first parameter is the term index (starts from 1), the second parameter is the term value.
+Define `fib/2`, where the first parameter is the term index (starts from 1), the second parameter is the term value.

 ```prolog
 % Sample Queries: